awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. On the **Instance management** tab, under **Instances**, you can view the status of the instance\. \(Old console: The **Instances** tab is where you can view the status of the instance\.\)

 1. Verify that your instance launched successfully\.
 It takes a short time for an instance to launch\.

    The **Lifecycle** column shows the state of your instance\.
 Verify that your Auto Scaling group has launched your EC2 instance, and that it is in the `InService` lifecycle state\.

    The **Health status** column shows the result of the EC2 instance health check on your instance\.

 ### \(Optional\) Terminate an Instance in Your Auto Scaling Group<a name="gs-asg-terminate-instance"></a>

-If you want, you can use these steps to learn more about how Amazon EC2 Auto Scaling works, specifically, how it launches new instances when necessary\.
+You can use these steps to learn more about how Amazon EC2 Auto Scaling works, specifically, how it launches new instances when necessary\.
 The minimum size for the Auto Scaling group that you created in this tutorial is one instance\.
 Therefore, if you terminate that running instance, Amazon EC2 Auto Scaling must launch a new instance to replace it\.

-1. On the **Instance management** tab \(Old console: **Instances** tab\), select the ID of the instance from the list of instances\.
-This shows you the instance on the **Instances** page\.
+1. On the **Instance management** tab, under **Instances**, select the ID of the instance\. \(Old console: The **Instances** tab is where you can select the ID of the instance\.\)

+   This takes you to the **Instances** page in the Amazon EC2 console, where you can terminate the instance\.

 1. Choose **Actions**, **Instance State**, **Terminate**\.
 When prompted for confirmation, choose **Yes, Terminate**\.

 1. On the navigation pane, choose **Auto Scaling Groups**\.
-Select your Auto Scaling group and choose the **Activity** tab \(Old console: The **Activity History** tab\)\.
+Select your Auto Scaling group and choose the **Activity** tab\. \(Old console: **Activity History** tab\)\.

    The default cooldown for the Auto Scaling group is 300 seconds \(5 minutes\), so it takes about 5 minutes until you see the scaling activity\.
 In the activity history, when the scaling activity starts, you see an entry for the termination of the first instance and an entry for the launch of a new instance\.

-The **Instance management** tab \(Old console: The **Instances** tab\) shows the new instance only\.
+1. On the **Instance management** tab, the **Instances** section shows the new instance only\. \(Old console: The **Instances** tab is where you can see this\.\)

 1. On the navigation pane, choose **Instances**\.
 This page shows both the terminated instance and the new running instance\.